Creedence Clearwater Revival: Tom Fogerty's departure, discord, and breakup (1971–1972)

-By this point, Fogerty was not only at direct odds with his bandmates but he also had come to see the group's relationship with Fantasy Records as onerous, feeling that Zaentz had reneged on his promise to give the band a better contract.
-Cook—who held a degree in business—claimed that because of poor judgment on Fogerty's part, CCR had had to abide by the worst record deal of any major U.S. recording artist.
-Despite the relatively poor reception of Mardi Gras and deteriorated relationships among the remaining band members, CCR embarked upon a two-month, 20-date U.S. tour.
+By this point, Fogerty was not only at odds with his bandmates but had also come to see the group's relationship with Fantasy Records as onerous and unsustainable, feeling that Zaentz had reneged on his promise to give the band a better contract.
+Cook—who held a degree in business—claimed that because of poor judgment on Fogerty's part, CCR had to abide by the worst record deal of any major U.S. recording artist.

+Despite the relatively poor reception of Mardi Gras and deteriorated relationships among the remaining band members, Creedence embarked upon a two-month, 20-date U.S. tour.
 However, on October 16, 1972, less than six months after the tour ended, Fantasy Records and the band officially announced its disbanding.
 CCR never formally reunited after the breakup, although Cook and Clifford eventually started the band Creedence Clearwater Revisited.

 John Fogerty later commented on the demise of CCR in a 1997 edition of the Swedish magazine Pop:

 I was alone when I made that [CCR] music.
 I was alone when I made the arrangements, I was alone when I added background vocals, guitars, and some other stuff.
 I was alone when I produced and mixed the albums.
 The other guys showed up only for rehearsals and the days we made the actual recordings.
 For me, Creedence was like sitting on a time bomb.
 We'd had decent successes with our cover of "Susie Q" and with the first album, when we went into the studio to cut "Proud Mary".
 It was the first time we were in a real Hollywood studio, RCA's Los Angeles studio, and the problems started immediately.
 The other guys in the band insisted on writing songs for the new album, they had opinions on the arrangements, they wanted to sing.
 They went as far as adding background vocals to "Proud Mary", and it sounded awful.
 They used tambourines, and it sounded no better.